schoeberl/cae-lab/README.md

  * week 2: Exercises from Chapter 3
  * week 3: [Lab 3](lab3)

-# Resources
+## Resources

+### RISC-V Simple Simulator

 For the first labs we will use the web based RISC-V simulator [Venus](https://kvakil.github.io/venus/).
+Venus executes in your browser and there is no need to install any tools on your laptop.

+### RISC-V C Compiler and Spike

 However, for later lab exercises and your final project we need the full RISC-V toolchain, including a port of gcc and the `spike` simulator.

 If you are using Ubuntu (or any other Linux version) or a Mac OS X laptop, you can install the tools natively on your machine.
 However, to simplify life we provide a virtual machine (VM) with Ubuntu